 - a. projected traffic volumes generated on and adjacent to the site as a result of the proposed development. - b. improvements proposed as a result of the project to properly accommodate the development. - 3.
-Stormwater Management (Amended Ordinance 1678 7/6/17) - a. estimated volumes of surface run-off generated by THE a. estimated minimum volumes necessary to adequately service the property and proposed development including minimum pressure and volume for not only domestic needs, but also fire hydrants, sprinklers, etc.
+Stormwater Management (Amended Ordinance 1678 7/6/17) - a. estimated volumes of surface run-off generated by THE proposed development. - b. a summary of the stormwater management plan and approach on the subject property, including the use of green infrastructure measures.

-- proposed development. - b. a summary of the stormwater management plan and approach on the subject property, including the use of green infrastructure measures. - c. proposed plan for maintenance responsibility for any on-site (private) stormwater control measures.
+c. proposed plan for maintenance responsibility for any on-site (private) stormwater control measures.